Lipsiusm/SteamBot/README.md

 # SteamBot
-A script that posts steam sales to discord.
-Offers USD and CDN prices.
+Asynchronous Discord Bot that on command posts top selling steam sales to my discord